 This sweeping Queens Necklace, Flickering with a thousand light turns into the main thoroughfare linking Malabar Hill and the northern parts of the island to the southernmost points of Colaba, Cuffe Parade, Nariman Point and Fort.

 97 km from Nashik, Shirdi is associated with the name of the mystic saint Sai Baba (c.
-1838 – 1918) who is revered by the people of different faith.
+1838 – 1918) who is revered by the people of a different faith.
 A temple dedicated to him has been built here and draws thousands of visitors.
 Other tourist attractions are the Gurusthan, the Khandoba Temple, the Shani Mandir, the Narasimha Mandir, the Changdev Maharaj Samadhi and the Sakori Ashram.

 The beautifully sculptured fountain was erected in the memory of the Governor, Sir Henry Bartle Edward Frere as a tribute for his contribution towards the building of Bombay.